Crashedmind/openstemkids.com/content/posts/STEMParents2/STEMParents2.md

 (My son is in 2nd class but the STEM workshop was not available to him - though he really wanted to do it.)

+---
 See the full series of blogs on the STEM workshop:
 1. [STEM Workshop With My Kids School - Part 1 - Before the STEM Workshop](../STEMParents1)
 2. [STEM Workshop With My Kids School - Part 2 - The STEM Workshop](../STEMParents2)
 3. [STEM Workshop With My Kids School - Part 3 - Where To From Here](../STEMParents3)
+---

 ## Criteria For Defining The Activity
 1. Fun and engaging for the students so they would get value from it
 2. A success with the school teachers and principal
-3. They would see what was possible and be encouraged to do more Unique.
-I did not want to do STEM activities the school was already doing.
+3. They would see what was possible and be encouraged to do more.
+4. Unique; I did not want to do STEM activities the school was already doing.
 It would not be coding.
 There are enough coding activities available outside school - and not every kid is into coding.
 5. Fit with materials and resources I had
 6. Student led; after an initial introduction on the theory, the kids would have to figure out how to build the circuits themselves (and I'd provide input if asked).
 7. Minimal dependencies on school equipment.
 The school has laptops for the students but I would have to familiarise myself with them and set them up as required so I avoided using them for this STEM workshop.